-The EcoLab works in collaboration with researchers at the Hubbard Brook Long-Term Ecological Research site (Jackie Matthes is a co-PI on the Hubbard Brook 2017 LTER grant) to understand mechanisms of forest ecosystem dynamics.
-We are currently using a suite of Hubbard Brook datasets with the Ecosystem Demography model to test hypotheses regarding the responses of carbon and water exchange to shifts in community composition and disturbance at the site.
+We also collaborate with researchers at the Hubbard Brook Long-Term Ecological Research site (NSF-1637685) to understand the mechanisms driving forest ecosystem dynamics at a decadal scale.
+Using the long-term Hubbard Brook data record, we are forecasting the impending impacts of invasive insects in these forests.
+We are also using a suite of Hubbard Brook datasets with the Ecosystem Demography model to more broadly test hypotheses regarding the responses of ecosystems to shifts in community composition and climate disturbance at the site.

-The EcoLab is also collaborating on projects to understand the role of paleoclimate changes on long-term ecosystem dynamics.
-We have demonstrated that current climate models poorly capture historical forest dynamics in the U.S. (Matthes et al. 2016) compared to reconstructions from the era of Euroamerican settlement (Goring et al. 2017) and tree ring data (Rollinson et al. 2017).
-Current research in the lab is merging a suite of tree ring datasets with the Ecosystem Demography model to investigate responses to drought and defoliation (by Lymantria dispar) in temperate mesic forests.
+This project builds on previous work by Matthes on projects to understand the role of centennial-scale ecosystem dynamics.
+In this work with many collaborators, we demonstrated that current climate models poorly capture historical forest dynamics in the U.S. (Matthes et al. 2016) compared to reconstructions from the era of Euroamerican settlement (Goring et al. 2017) and tree ring data (Rollinson et al. 2017).
+Further work to bridge long-term data with ecosystem models will improve our future predictive capacity of ecosystem dynamics.

 Global wetlands play an important role in the carbon cycle, as they sustain some of the highest rates of CO2 uptake and sequestration and are also a significant source of CH4 from microbial methanogenesis.
 Jackie conducted her PhD research in the Baldocchi Biometeorology lab at UC Berkeley, where she measured four years of continuous biosphere-atmosphere CO2 and CH4 fluxes from ecosystems experiencing land-use change in California’s Sacramento-San Joaquin Delta.
 The Delta was drained for agriculture in the mid-19th century, but land managers have recently begun restoring wetlands to prevent the further loss of soil carbon.
 To evaluate the impact of land-use changes on the ecosystem carbon balance, the Biomet lab established a small network of eddy covariance towers to directly measure CO2 and CH4 flux from Delta ecosystems with three levels of inundation: a drained pasture, a rice paddy, and a flooded restored wetland.
 This research concluded that flooding transformed ecosystems from net carbon sources to net carbon sinks, but approximately doubled CH4 emissions (Hatala et al., 2012a).
 Jackie’s dissertation research also measured rapid coupling between plant and methanogenic microbial metabolisms for the first time at the ecosystem-scale, as recently fixed plant photosynthates were converted to CH4 by microbes within hours (Hatala et al., 2012b).
 Furthermore, this work found that the landscape complexity of wetland plant patches produced nonlinear feedbacks to the magnitude of microbial CH4 emissions (Matthes et al., 2014), providing a potential mechanism for more robust scaling of global wetland CH4 emissions from satellite data.
 The EcoLab continues to work with researchers in the Delta, including collaboration with the California Department of Water Resources to develop accounting programs for wetland ecosystem carbon capture credits (Anderson et al., 2016).